Resources

 After you incorporate and create bylaws, it’s time to develop a detailed business plan.
 You can think of your business plan as a map that will show members and the board of directors which direction to take to reach common goals.
 Use the information you gathered from your feasibility study to help you write your business plan.

-• An executive summary which includes your mission statement and basic company information
+• An executive summary that includes your mission statement and basic company information.

-• Information about organization and management, such as who runs the co-op and how it’s structured
+• Information about business layout and management, such as who runs the co-op and how it’s structured.

-• A description of the products you sell or services you provide and how it benefits members
+• A description of the products you sell or services you provide, and how they benefit members.

-• How much funding you need and what you will use it for
+• How much funding you need, and how you will use it.

 6. Obtain Capital

 The board of directors will be responsible for acquiring the capital needed to launch the co-op.
-You might raise money from members, local residents and lenders.
-You may also be eligible for government startup grants.
+The good news is that you can explore different financing options for your co-op.
 Make sure you include how much financing you need and how you plan to obtain it in your business plan.

 7. Launch